 Bentonville is a tiny town located in the state of Ohio.
 With a population of 253 people and just one neighborhood, Bentonville is the 761st largest community in Ohio.

-When you are in Bentonville, you'll notice that it is more blue-collar than most other communities in America.
-46.03% of Bentonville’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Bentonville is a blue-collar town, with 46.03% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Bentonville is a town of production and manufacturing workers, construction workers and builders, and sales and office workers.
 There are especially a lot of people living in Bentonville who work in office and administrative support (19.84%), maintenance occupations (16.67%), and business and financial occupations (15.87%).

-A relatively large number of people in Bentonville telecommute to their jobs.
-Overall, about 15.87% of the workforce works from home.
-While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
+One interesting thing about the economy is that relatively large numbers of people worked from their home: 15.87% of the workforce.
+While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 One downside of living in Bentonville is that it can take a long time to commute to work.
 In Bentonville, the average commute to work is 48.68 minutes, which is quite a bit higher than the national average.